wihl/DGMD-E27-S16-Assignments/assn4/README.md

 ## Thank You!

 It's been a great class.
-I tremendous amount and will certainly recommend the class to others in the future.
+I learned a tremendous amount and will certainly recommend the class to others in the future.